Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Results

-The physical origin lies in the proximity to the exceptional point in parameter space.
-At $\omega_x = 0$ in the limit $\alpha = 0$, both dispersion branches coalesce: $\Omega_+ = \Omega_- = -s\omega_D(k)$ (Fig.~\ref{fig:fig_3}a, black curves at $H = H_{\mathrm{EP}}$), and the dynamical matrix becomes non-diagonalizable (see SI for a rigorous proof).
-Crucially, when damping is introduced as shown in Fig.~\ref{fig:fig_3}e-f, this degeneracy is lifted with characteristic splitting $|\Omega_+ - \Omega_-| \propto \sqrt{\alpha}$---the hallmark of EP physics, distinct from linear splitting at ordinary degeneracies.
+The physical origin lies in the proximity to the exceptional point.
+At $\omega_x = 0$ in the limit $\alpha = 0$, both dispersion branches coalesce: $\Omega_+ = \Omega_- = -s\omega_D(k)$ (Fig.~\ref{fig:fig_3}a, black curves at $H = H_{\mathrm{EP}}$), and the dynamical matrix becomes non-diagonalizable (see proof in SM).
+Crucially, when damping is introduced as shown in Fig.~\ref{fig:fig_3}e-g, this degeneracy is lifted with splitting $|\Omega_+ - \Omega_-| \propto \sqrt{\alpha}$---the hallmark of EP physics, distinct from linear splitting at ordinary degeneracies.
 This lifting of degeneracy is precisely what creates the slow instability regime: the two branches that touch at $H = H_{\mathrm{EP}}$ for $\alpha = 0$ acquire distinct imaginary parts for $\alpha > 0$, with one branch ($\Omega_+$) gaining a positive imaginary component in the range $H_{\mathrm{EP}} < H < H_c$.
 Thus, the damping-induced splitting of the exceptional point directly enables amplification in a field window that would be completely stable without dissipation.
-Exceptional points and dissipation-induced instabilities have been extensively explored in photonic systems\cite{Miri2019_EP}, yet the specific realization demonstrated here—coupling Gilbert damping to DMI-mediated nonreciprocity near a field-driven magnetic phase transition—represents a distinctly magnonic pathway to amplification.
-This represents an amplification mechanism where dissipation enables gain--a counterintuitive behavior that, while conceptually related to loss-induced phenomena in non-Hermitian photonics, emerges here from the specific interplay of Gilbert damping and magnetic phase transition dynamics.
-In practical terms, a small field window opens up between the onset of instability and the phase transition, where spin waves that would normally decay instead grow exponentially because damping lifts the exceptional-point degeneracy.
+Exceptional points and dissipation-induced instabilities have been extensively explored in photonic systems\cite{Miri2019_EP}, yet the specific realization demonstrated here---coupling Gilbert damping to DMI-mediated nonreciprocity near a field-driven magnetic phase transition---represents a distinctly magnonic pathway to amplification.
+This represents an amplification mechanism where dissipation enables gain, a counterintuitive behavior that, while conceptually related to loss-induced phenomena in non-Hermitian photonics, emerges here from the specific interplay of Gilbert damping and magnetic phase transition dynamics.
+In practical terms, a small field window opens up between the onset of the strong instability and the phase transition, where spin waves that would normally decay instead grow exponentially because damping lifts the exceptional-point degeneracy.